lxiange/poker-dealer/README.md

 9. Click the Deal button.
 That's all, enjoy! **(Attention: Although everyone could click the Deal button, we strongly recommend only one member click it.)**

 *P.S.
-If one of the players doesn't want to play anymore, just close the website, the `Poker Dealer` will not send cards to him in the next round.*
+If one of the players doesn't want to play anymore, just close the website, the `Poker Dealer` will not send cards to him in the next round.
+And the room will be destroyed if no one in the room.
+Everything is in memory, we don't store anything.*